0mp/n0tes/freebsd.md

 ## Boot

+### Cannot boot to multiuser due to a segmentation fault in `fsck`.

+It happens when you poweroff your machine during booting.
+As a result you'll get a segmentation fault during boot when `fsck` checks your hard drive.
+As a result you'll be logged into a readonly single user mode.

+1. Reboot.
+2. Choose to boot in a single user mode.
+3. Run `fsck`.
+4. When prompted **USE JOURNAL?** enter *yes*.
+   It will not work probably.
+Try again and enter *no* this time.
+5. Reboot.

 ### Live CD boot

 My old laptop decided to boot after setting **ACPI Support** and **Safe Mode** options ON.